What mistakes the MDR is making and why you shouldn't be talking about CAPAs.

 a) Problems with standard operating procedure

-Some companies create a standard operating procedure (SOP) with the title “CAPA” and use this SOP to establish a common procedure for both corrective actions and preventive actions.
-However, you can’t only have one procedure because the two differ in several aspects, for example:
+Some companies create a standard operating procedure (SOP) with the title “CAPA”, in which they (only) define one common procedure for both corrective actions and preventive actions.
+Sometimes, they even require a preventive action for each corrective action.

-The employee suggestion scheme, the list of future standards and laws or technological trends indicate future and potential nonconformities.
-They are not really sources of information that report existing nonconformities whose causes the manufacturer needs to address with a corrective action.
+The employee suggestion scheme, the list of future standards and laws, technological trends, and key performance indicators point to possible future non-conformities.
+However, they are not yet to be understood as information that points to already existing non-conformities and whose causes the manufacturer would, therefore, hasve to eliminate as corrective action.

 A corrective action requires different or additional activities and, in some cases, roles than a preventive action: